“I’m not telling you it’s going to be easy. I’m telling you it’s going to be worth it.”

 - There are also specific healing foods recommended for people with autoimmune disease, so start adding these to your diet as well: organ meats, bone broths, fermented foods and a wide variety of vegetables.

 Why can’t I just do an allergy test?
 The autoimmune protocol addresses food intolerances, which are different from allergies.
-Food allergies are life threatening, often sending people to the hospital in anaphylactic shock.
+Food allergies can be threatening, sending people to the hospital in anaphylactic shock.
 Intolerances, on the other hand, ramp up inflammation in the body over time, exacerbating the symptoms of autoimmune disease.
 Unfortunately, there is no scientifically proven lab test for food intolerances.
 (Although there are tests sold under the names IgG, Alcat, Enterolab, EAV and Muscle Testing, these tests often give both false positives and false negatives.)
 For that reason, the elimination diet is the gold standard for discovering food intolerances.
 It takes effort, but it’s your only guarantee of accurate results.

 Why is the reaction to a food stronger after the elimination diet?
 When you eat a food regularly, to which you are intolerant, your body goes into a chronic state of inflammation in response.
 Symptoms vary from person to person.
 It might be digestive distress or joint pain or mood swings.
 For people with autoimmune disease, it exaggerates the symptoms of your disease.
 When you eliminate this food for 30 days or more, two things happen: (1) You start to feel better, and (2) your body has a chance to calm down its defenses.
 Then, when you reintroduce the food, the response can be acute.
 Although it feels bad, this is actually a good thing, because you have a clear communication that this food harms your body.
 As long as you stop eating the food, the acute response goes away, and you return to feeling better than ever before.